AlexandreBonaventure/vuex-jsdata-plugin/README.md

 ``REFRESH_DATASTORE``

 ## getters
-Although all local ressources injected in the jsdata-store can be found in the vuex store under the namespaced module DS, the plugin provide automatic getters for every model.
+Although all local resources injected in the jsdata-store can be found in the vuex store under the namespaced module DS, the plugin provide automatic getters for every model.

 Ex:
 ```